validitylabs/HOPR-PL-Substrate/README.md

 ## Techniques

 Each hop possesses a key pair which is also used as an address of that node.
 Once a hop receives a packet, it multiplies the embedded curve point with its own private key and derives the intermediate keying material (IKM).
+The nodes will use that keying material to multiple derive keys that are necessary to process the packet.

 ### Secret-sharing

-HOPR uses a secret sharing scheme.
+The IKM is used to derive a key share s_a per incoming packet and another key share s_b per outgoing packet.
+Outgoing key share s_b and incoming key share s_a of the next downstream node yield a key that will be used to the pre-image of the key that is necessary to redeem the money.

+### Payment channel update transactions

+concept payment channel nonce, time to present better transaction

 ### Signature verification

-### Payment channel update transactions
+Every time a node sends a packet to the next downstream node, it creates an update transaction that updates the state of the payment channel.
+The transaction contains not only the amount that is transferrred but also an elliptic curve point.
+The signature is computed over the transaction data as well as the curve point, so once a node receives that transaction, it can verify whether the signature is correct without requiring any additional helping values.
+However, the on-chain application logic accepts that update transaction only if the sender of the transaction is able to present either a value that solves the discrete logarithm problem for that point or renounce a fraction of the received money.

+The reason for this is that the payment between a node and the next downstream node relies on the acknowledgments that this node receives from those nodes to which it forwards the messages.
+More precisely, the settlement and therefore the payout depends on the behavior of third parties.

+% TODO: more details

 ### Verification of hash values

-### Verification of group operations

 # Message Layer